Diamond and Metal Color

 Colored metals such as rose-colored and yellow-colored gold have the biggest effect on colorless diamonds because the diamonds will reflect some of the metal’s color.
-That means that colorless diamonds could appear to be up to 2 color grades lower than they actually are.
+That means that colorless diamonds could appear to be 1-2 color grades lower than they actually are.
 This isn't in all cases, as it partly depends on how well the diamond is cut.

-If you prefer a slight tint to your diamond, it won’t be an issue, but it is something you should be aware of when shopping for your engagement ring.
+If you prefer a slight warmth to your diamond, it won’t be an issue, but it is something you should be aware of when shopping for your engagement ring.

-Setting a colorless diamond on colored metal can make the prongs, or mount, that the diamond sits on more prominent.
-This is because the prongs are usually the same color as the band, and having the colored prongs and the white diamond creates contrast.
+Setting a colorless diamond on colored metal can make the prongs that the diamond sits on more prominent.
+Having colored prongs and a white diamond creates contrast.
 You can also choose to create a two-tone ring to make the prongs blend in more with the main diamond.
 An example is below: